Brexit: The Students’ Guide

 Many of the 48% of the British population who voted ‘Remain’ argued for the business benefits of being in the EU.
 They believed the single market system was good for the British economy, bringing in immigrants to develop the British workforce and public service projects.
 They also thought that being members of a wider economic and cultural community provided an element of security.
 The majority of people between the ages of 18 and 24 voted Remain.
 People over the age of 65 were more than twice as likely to vote Leave.

-When is Brexit happening?
+When did Brexit happen?

 The UK officially left the EU at 11pm on Friday 31st January 2020.
 This marked the beginning of a “transition period”, which will last until the end of 2020.